-The Comotom is a cute baby bottle available in two sizes, and with a green or pink outer ring for the diversity.
+The Comotom is a cute baby bottle available in two sizes, and with a green or pink outer ring for diversity.

-The whole bottle is made of hygienic silicone, which ensures a high-temperature resistance and the flexibility that other baby bottles don’t have.
+The whole bottle is made of hygienic silicone, which ensures a high-temperature resistance and flexibility that other baby bottles don’t have.
 Medicine silicone is a very safe material!
 It is 100% free from chemicals like BPA, PVC, and Phthalate!